asd007/CTF_WRITEUPS/SharkyCTF-2020/Forensics/Pain In The Ass.md

 Problem Statement:

-Whoops.
-It seems Luffy played with my picture and I'm not able to open it anymore.
-Please help me.
+It looks like someone dumped our database.
+Please help us know what has been leaked ...

+Creator: 2phi